Tanvik-hub/QuickEats-backend/README.md

 ## Title of the App:
 - QuickEats: Connecting Hungry Hearts to Happy Kitchens!🍜🍝🍔🍕

-- Currently i am developing frontend dashvoard for this project!
 - you can view the backend api here= https://quickeats-backend.onrender.com/vendor/all-vendors

 ## Contact